PhatDot1/footium-secondary-mint-market/README.md

 3. Emit some event to notify your backend of valid txn???
 N. Allow withdrawls: Make sure my wallet can wirthdraw funds from the contract.

+Frontend:
+Trigger backend API route when user enters page.

 Backend:
 1. Listen for validated event
 2. Run Mint script
 3. Wait for the minting transaction to confirm and transfer minted NFT to the user.

+Other:
+blockchain event indexing service to persist events even when your backend is down.